dioong/dioong.github.io/_posts/2020-02-19-review-english_february.md

 My listening skills still need improvement.
 Despite focusing on listening to the speakers, I still have trouble keeping up with what’s being said.
 This is my main concern.
 I asked tutors what is the best way to improve my listening skills.
 They suggested that I listen to podcasts and watch video clips without subtitles.

 So I installed an app for listening to podcasts.
-To be honest, I don’t have enough time to listen to podcasts.
+To be honest, I don’t have enough time to listen to it.

 I hope to write a more positive review next month.